-If you go online to purchase a book it can be difficult to know what the best option is as there are so many choices.
+If you go online to purchase dog training books it can be difficult to know what the best dog training books are as there are so many dog training books available.

-This guide is designed to introduce you to some great books and very well respected authors in the field of dog training and behaviour.
-All of these authors are highly qualified and write from a scientific, proven, force-free training perspective but they also have an accessible style that makes their books easy to understand, even if you are a brand new dog owner.
+This guide to the best dog training books is designed to introduce you to some of the best dog training books and very well respected authors in the field of dog training and behaviour.
+All of these authors are highly qualified and write from a scientific, proven, force-free training perspective but they also have an accessible style that makes these best dog training books easy to understand, even if you are a brand new dog owner.

 ‘The Culture Clash’ by Jean Donaldson

 Jean Donaldson is highly respected in the dog training and behaviour field.
-She has written a number of award-winning books.
-‘The Culture Clash’ was first published over 20 years ago and part of the reason it is still in print today is that it’s a groundbreaking voice in terms of challenging the myths that are perpetuated relating to dominance based/ aversive training techniques.
+She has written a number of award-winning dog training books.
+‘The Culture Clash’ was first published over 20 years ago and part of the reason the dog training book is still in print today is that it’s a groundbreaking voice in terms of challenging the myths that are perpetuated relating to dominance based/ aversive training techniques.
 It really helps you understand things from the dog’s point of view and it is sure to make you think about your relationship with your dog and how you can help it to flourish.
 There are also, obviously, lots of practical training tips across a wide spectrum of scenarios.

-Respected dog training expert Dr Ian Dunbar called it “the best book I have ever read”.
+Respected dog training expert Dr Ian Dunbar called the dog training book “the best book I have ever read”.
 If that is not a compelling recommendation, then I don’t know what is.

 ‘Don’t Shoot the Dog!: The New Art of Teaching and Training’ by Karen Pryor